cms-dev/cms/docs/RankingWebServer.rst

 Some final suggestions
 ======================

-The suggested setup (the one that we also used at the IOI 2012) is to make RWS listen on both HTTP and HTTPS ports (we used 8080 and 8443), to use nginx to map port 80 to port 8080, to make all three ports (80, 8080 and 8443) accessible from the internet, to make SS connect to RWS via HTTPS on port 8443 and to use a Certificate Authority to generate certificates (the last one is probably an overkill).
+The suggested setup (the one that we also used at the IOI 2012) is to make RWS listen on both HTTP and HTTPS ports (we used 8080 and 8443), to use nginx to map port 80 to port 8080, to make all three ports (80, 8080 and 8443) accessible from the internet, to make PS connect to RWS via HTTPS on port 8443 and to use a Certificate Authority to generate certificates (the last one is probably an overkill).

 At the IOI we had only one server, running on a 2 GHz machine, and we were able to serve about 1500 clients simultaneously (and, probably, we were limited to this value by a misconfiguration of nginx).
 This is to say that you'll likely need only one public RWS server.